ec209/re-team-manual/source/documentation/observe-support.md

 ### RE_Observe_AlertManager_Below_Threshold

-There are less running instances of Alertmanager than expected.
-Check the AWS console and bring the other EC2 instances up.
+The current number of Alertmanager's running in production has gone below the expected threshold.
+Check the AWS console and ensure a new instance is being created (Auto Scaling Group self healing).
+Once service is back to normal you may beginning the root cause analysis.

 [Grafana](https://grafana-paas.cloudapps.digital/d/G-AIv9dmz/prometheus-benchmark?orgId=1)